-Our results for the models that do not obey $\Delta E \propto \kappa$ make clear that the connection between soft excitations in the inherent structure and structural relaxation in the supercooled liquid is not universal.
-In fact, these models' extremely high transition rate between inherent structures raises doubts about the assumption that a single inherent structure is representative of the glass phase.
-Future research should aim to understand the nature of these rapid transitions and determine if a distinction can be made between transitions that contribute to relaxation and those that do not.
+Our results for the models that do not obey $\Delta E \propto \kappa$ make clear that the connection between soft excitations in the inherent state and structural relaxation in the supercooled liquid is not universal.
+In fact, these models' extremely high transition rate between inherent states raises doubts about the assumption that a single inherent state is representative of the glass phase.
+Future research should aim to understand the nature of these rapid transitions, and determine if a distinction can be made between transitions that contribute to relaxation and those that do not.

-An important future research direction is the determination of the causal factors affecting the degree of granularity of glassformers' PELs and a more robust theoretical connection between PEL granularity and liquid dynamics.
-As a first step, we demonstrate a clear correlation between high PEL fragmentation/granularity and dominance of attractive forces, as made evident by overlapping our models' pair correlation functions with their pairwise potentials (see Fig. 12 of Appendix D 3).
-This correlation raises the question whether in the models where attractive forces dominate, there exists a separate bond-breaking energy scale that may cause the correlation between mesoscopic elasticity and viscous dynamics to break down.
-We note, however, that the introduction of a bondbreaking energy scale has been shown to lead to strong (i.e., Arrhenius) dynamic behavior-in contrast to the models where $\Delta E \sim \kappa$ fails, which remain highly fragile.
-A further question is whether it is possible to relate a liquid's PEL granularity to mechanical inannealability90-the strong suppression of low-temperature thermal annealing-induced stiffening of G and κ [as demonstrated in Figs. 4(c3) and 4(d3)]-since both phenomena seem to emerge in systems featuring strong attractive interactions.
-Such interactions have also been shown to induce the stiffening and depletion of QLMs, accompanied by changes in QLMs' destabilization mechanisms and in their spatial structure and geometry.69 Future research will have to determine why the connection between soft QLMs and structural relaxation can break down under the influence of attractive interactions, and what role, if any, soft QLMs play in structural relaxation in this class of systems.
+Relatedly, an important future research direction is the determination of the causal factors affecting the degree of granularity of glassformers' PELs.
+As a first step, we demonstrate a clear correlation between high PEL fragmentation/granularity and dominance of attractive forces, as made evident by overlapping our models' pair correlation functions with their pairwise potentials, see Fig. 12 of Appendix D 3.
+This correlation raises the question whether it is possible to relate a liquid's PEL granularity to mechanical inanneal ability $^{85}$ - the strong suppression of thermal-annealing-induced stiffening of Gand $\kappa$ [as demonstrated in Fig. 4(c3, d3)] - since both phenomena seem to emerge in systems featuring strong attractive interactions.
+Such interactions have also been shown to induce the stiffening and depletion of QLEs. accompanied by changes in QLEs' destabilization mechanisms and in their spatial structure and geometry.
+Future research will have to determine why the connection between soft QLEs and structural relaxation can break down under the influence of attractive interactions, and what role, if any, soft QLEs play in structural relaxation in this class of systems.

-Another important topic for future studies is the relation between soft QLMs, the stiffness κ , and structural relaxation near the unjamming transition, $^{98-100}$ which marks the point at which purely repulsive systems lose their rigidity as the degree of connectedness of the underlying network of strong interactions is reduced below a critical value.
-Near this transition, the potential energy landscape becomes hierarchical and complex, and inherent structure transitions can be both localized and delocalized, 101 suggesting that the simple picture $\Delta E \sim \kappa$ might not be valid in this case.
-Interestingly, both repulsive liquids near the unjamming transition and low-density liquids with strong attractive interactions feature a complex energy landscape; the differences and similarities between these two situations warrant further research.
-Furthermore, the limit of extreme stickiness is characterized by unusual, non-two-step relaxation in the viscous regime, 102 which presents another striking similarity to the unjamming transition (we emphasize that the attraction-dominated models studied in this paper do not approach this extremely sticky limit, as they feature conventional two-step decay of correlation functions).
+Another important topic for future study is the relation between soft QLMs, the stiffness $\kappa$ and structural relaxation near the unjamming transition,89-91 which marks the point at which purely repulsive systems lose their rigidity as the degree of connectedness of the underlying network of strong interactions is reduced below a critical value.
+Near this transition, the potential energy landscape becomes hierarchical and complex, and inherent state transitions can be both localized and delocalized, suggesting that the simple picture $\Delta E \sim \kappa$ might not be correct.
+Interestingly, both repulsive liquids near the unjamming transition and low-density liquids with strong attractive interactions feature a complex energy landscape; the differences and similarities between these two situations warrants further research.
+Furthermore, the limit of extreme stickiness is characterized by unusual, non-two-step relaxation in the viscous regime. which presents another striking similarity to the unjamming transition (we emphasize that the low-density models studied in this paper do not approach this extremely sticky limit, as they feature conventional two-step decay of correlation functions).

-A further promising future research direction is the connection between the stiffness κ and "softness," a machine-learned quantity that represents the distance to the hyperplane that optimally separates mobile and immobile particles in a high-dimensional space of local-structure-descriptors. $^{103-105}$ The probability for a particle to rearrange has been shown to be Arrhenius in the softness, and the structural relaxation time has been shown to be a function of the average softness of the system, 106 in both conventional models and a network glassformer.
-107 It would be especially interesting to use the softness to assess the predictive power of inherent structure configurations in systems with a high inter-inherent-structure transition rate.
+Another promising future research direction is the connection between the stiffness $\kappa$ and "softness", a machinelearned quantity that represents the distance to the hyperplane that optimally separates mobile and immobile particles in a high-dimensional space of local-structure-descriptors.94-96 The probability for a particle to rearrange has been shown to be Arrhenius in the softness, and the structural relaxation time to be a function of the average softness of the system, both in conventional models and in a network glassformer.
+It would be especially interesting to use the softness to assess the predictive power of inherent state configurations in systems with a high inter-inherent-state transition rate.